synchronal/moar/README.md

 * `refute_that` asserts that a condition didn't change after performing an action.

 `Moar.Atom`
+* `atomize` when given an atom, returns it; when given a string, converts it to an atom, replacing non-alphanumeric characters with underscores.
 * `from_string` and `to_string` convert between strings and atoms, and don't fail if you try to convert an atom to an atom or a string to a string.